 Policies are a set of general guidelines.
 They outline your organization’s plan for tackling certain issues.

-At the core, policies communicate an organization’s values, philosophy, and culture.
+The purpose of policies is to communicate an organization’s values, philosophy, and culture.
 They include, but aren’t limited to, the following:

 - What employees can expect from the organization (employee benefits, vacation policy)